Periostitis is a condition that results in inflammation of the band of tissue that surrounds your bones known as the periosteum.

 Risk factors for chronic periostitis

-Athletes, such as runners, dancers, and soldiers are at increased risk of chronic periostitis.
-Anyone who dramatically increases their exercise regimen is at risk for developing periostitis.
+Runners, dancers, soldiers, and anyone else who’s extremely active physically are at increased risk for chronic periostitis.
+Anyone who dramatically increases their exercise regimen is at risk of developing periostitis.

 - an X-ray, which may reveal fractures or signs of damage due to infection